Thing Description

 The Thing Description (TD) (or W3C WoT Thing Description (TD)) is a royalty-free, open information model with a JSON based representation format for the Internet of Things (IoT).
 A TD provides a unified way to describe the capabilities of an IoT device or service with its offered data model and functions, protocol usage, and further metadata.
 Using Thing Descriptions help reduce the complexity of integrating IoT devices and their capabilities into IoT applications.

 The TD originated from the Web of Things (WoT) initiative of the international standards organization of the W3C which has the intention to increase the interoperability in the IoT.
 Since April 2020, the Thing Description is a W3C recommendation (W3C WoT Thing Description 1.0).

-In January 2023, the W3C published a candidate recommendation for Thing Description 1.1.
+The W3C published the Thing Description 1.1 as a W3C recommendation in December 2023.

 Principles

 The major principle of the Thing Description is to provide a human-readable and machine-interpretable interface description of an IoT device/Thing.
 In that context, the WoT Thing Description is to the IoT what index.html is to a website: it can be considered as the entry point of a physical or virtual Thing/device.
 Thing Description are not limited to a specific communication protocol, rather it provides a framework called a WoT Binding Template.
 Such a Protocol Binding defines the mapping from an Interaction Affordance to concrete messages of a specific IoT protocol such as MQTT, HTTP, CoAP, Modbus or OPC UA.

 The WoT Thing Description defines 3 kinds of Interaction Affordances, named Property, Action and Event: